ADVICE | AUGUST 29 2025

 This is especially important in preparations where the main ingredient (chicken, fish, vegetables) is sought to maintain its original flavor, as well as the way it is seasoned.

-Corn oil, on the other hand, can impart a slight sweet or toasted flavor that may not be desired in all dishes.
+Corn oil, on the other hand, can impart a slightly sweet or nutty flavor that may not be desirable in every dish.
 For restaurants seeking consistent results that stay true to their recipes, canola oil represents a clear advantage.

 Performance and stability: less waste, more profitability

-One of the most common mistakes in professional kitchens is changing the oil too frequently due to degradation, which increases costs and waste, especially in fryers.
+In professional kitchens, one of the most common mistakes is changing oil too often due to degradation, which drives up costs and waste—especially in fryers.

 Thanks to its high stability against oxidation and its resistance to high temperatures, canola oil can be reused more times without losing quality.
 This translates to fewer oil changes, lower operating costs, and more efficient deep frying.